d6790007-lab/Ban-Script/README.md

 ## Installation
 1. Download the script from `bin/Banning-Script.exe`.
 2. Run on Windows.
-3. Follow any additional instructions in the README for safe experimentation.

 ## How to Use
 1. Launch the executable.